 Project Cost Breakdown

-I really thought this would be a quick, inexpensive project, but my costs really surprised me once I added up the receipts.
+I really thought this would be a quick, inexpensive project.
+When I added up the receipts, the total cost surprised me.
 I thought it would be helpful to share the cost of materials for every single thing from lumber to electrical wire so that you can get an idea of how to budget for something like this.

 - Contractor work to cap off pipes in the wall $100

 - Electrical work to ensure my connections were good and I had installed the sconce correctly $60

 - Sconce $109